Dictionary » Positive Words » Outcome – Meaning, Definition, Synonyms and Antonyms

 2. Can “outcome” and “result” be used interchangeably?

-Yes, in most contexts, “outcome” and “result” mean the same thing.
+Yes, in many contexts, “outcome” and “result” mean the same thing, especially when referring to what happens after an action.

 3. What is a desired outcome?

-A desired outcome is the goal or result that someone hopes to achieve through actions or decisions.
+A desired outcome is the goal or result that someone hopes to achieve through actions or decisions, often used in planning, coaching, and education.

 5. What’s the difference between “consequence” and “outcome”?

-Both refer to results, but “consequence” often implies something negative, while “outcome” is more neutral or balanced.
+Both refer to results, but “consequence” often implies something negative or noteworthy, while “outcome” is typically more neutral and can describe any end result.